ibm-cloud-docs/key-protect/at-events.md

 ### Severity is at critical level for an event

-The severity for all Activity Tracker events with {{site.data.keyword.keymanagementserviceshort}} are based on the type of request that was made, then status code.
-For example, if you make a delete key request with an invalid key, but you are also unathenticated for the service instance that you included in the request, the unathentication will take precedence and the event will be evaluated as a `401` bad request call with a severity of `critical`.
+The severity for all Activity Tracker events with {{site.data.keyword.keymanagementserviceshort}} are based on the type of request that was made, then the status code of the request.
+For example, if you make a delete key request with an invalid key, but you are also unauthorized to make requests to the service instance that you provided in the request, the unauthorization will take precedence and the event will be evaluated as a `401` bad request call with a severity of `critical`.